DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/visualization.rst

 Overview
 -------------
-The Visualize node is a utility node that visualizes point clouds or meshes.
+The Visualize node is a utility node that visualizes point clouds or meshes in the same coordinate system using their respective positions.
 It can also apply poses to objects before visualizing.

-The visualize node takes in an object (either point cloud or mesh) and the pose (affine3f optional).
-It does not output anything, it only uses the display.

 .. image:: Images/visualize/visualize_overview_1.png
    :align: center